Nuclear weapon: Nuclear testing and fallout

 In addition, leakage of byproducts of nuclear weapon production into groundwater has been an ongoing issue, particularly at the Hanford site.

 Effects of nuclear explosions

 Effects of nuclear explosions on human health

 Some scientists estimate that a nuclear war with 100 Hiroshima-size nuclear explosions on cities could cost the lives of tens of millions of people from long-term climatic effects alone.
 The climatology hypothesis is that if each city firestorms, a great deal of soot could be thrown up into the atmosphere which could blanket the earth, cutting out sunlight for years on end, causing the disruption of food chains, in what is termed a nuclear winter.

-People near the Hiroshima explosion and who managed to survive the explosion subsequently suffered a variety of medical effects:
+People near the Hiroshima explosion and who managed to survive the explosion subsequently suffered a variety of horrible medical effects.
+Some of these effects are still present to this day: